kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ## Step 2: Upgrade glooctl

 Install or upgrade `glooctl`.
-When you upgrade, specify the Gloo Edge OSS version that corresponds to the Gloo Edge Enterprise version you want to upgrade to.
-To find the OSS version that corresponds to each Gloo Edge Enterprise release, see the [Gloo Edge Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).
+When you upgrade, specify the Gloo Gateway OSS version that corresponds to the Gloo Gateway Enterprise version you want to upgrade to.
+To find the OSS version that corresponds to each Gloo Gateway Enterprise release, see the [Gloo Gateway Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).

 {{% notice warning %}}
-Because `glooctl` can create resources in your cluster, such as with commands like `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.
+Because `glooctl` can create resources in your cluster, such as with commands like `glooctl add route`, you might have errors in Gloo Gateway if you create resources with an older version of `glooctl`.
 {{% /notice %}}

 You can upgrade `glooctl` in the following ways: